topel-research-group/Survivors_of_the_Sea/04_DiffExp/README.md

 ## Samples to check
 * R05 control _103
   * Very separated from other controls in rlog, less so in vst
+* Many of the other samples seem to be mixed, which wasn't the case when quantifying vs. gene models

 * GF04 49d _112 (sorts itself with 72d samples...)
   * Very separated from other samples in rlog, but not in vst...
   * Batch effect?
   * Would need to remove a GF04 control _106 too, as this would be the only one in the other batch if so...
+* GF04 _136 also doesn't sort itself with the correct time group...
+  * Same pattern as when quantifying vs. gene models

 Would I need to remove the B samples from R05 too if I removed them from GF04...?